 The Korean Language Program at University of Illinois in Urbana-Champaign (UIUC) offers four levels of Korean from elementary (First Year Korean) to advanced level (Fourth Year Korean).
-Although there may be slight differences in the main emphasis on specific course objectives among different levels, all courses are designed to develop or improve four language skills- i.e., speaking, listening, reading and writing in students’ performance and competence.
-In addition, the courses offered in the Korean Language program integrate cultural components into course materials by using authentic texts, audio-visual materials including newspaper articles, dramas, films, documentaries, etc.
+We are one of the very few college Korean programs in North America that offers an accelerated Korean language course track for heritage learners, accommodating the unique needs and interests of learners with Korean heritage background.
+All courses are designed to develop or improve four language skills- i.e., speaking, listening, reading and writing in students’ performance and competence.
+These language courses are augmented with cultural instruction introducing students to both Korean culture and society, using authentic texts, audio-visual materials including newspaper articles, dramas, films, documentaries, etc.

 Section 2 content